Schweppes Logo

 Schweppes Logo History

-In 1969, this producer of soft drinks was renamed Cadbury Schweppes.
-This event was due to its merger with Cadbury.
-But over time, their alliance fell apart: the company separated again in 2008 because its beverage subsidiary in the United States got its independence and Keurig Dr. Pepper’s name.
-Now it owns the Schweppes brand in the United States and Canada.
+In 1969, this soft drink producer was renamed Cadbury Schweppes due to its merger with Cadbury.
+However, their alliance fell apart over time: the company separated again in 2008 because its beverage subsidiary in the United States gained independence and the Keurig Dr. Pepper name.
+Now, it owns the Schweppes brand in the United States and Canada.

 Schweppes Symbol